Iran's defiant nuclear expansion raises bar for Geneva talks

 The sanctions are taking a heavy toll on Iran's economy - its daily earnings from oil sales have tumbled 60 percent since 2011 to $100 million - but they have not stopped its nuclear push.

-With 17 declared nuclear facilities across the country, the atomic program has "become a point of national pride", said Ali Vaez of the International Crisis Group think-tank.
-"Iran's nuclear program cannot be wished or bombed away."
+With 17 declared nuclear facilities across the country, the atomic programme has "become a point of national pride", said Ali Vaez of the International Crisis Group think-tank.
+"Iran's nuclear programme cannot be wished or bombed away."

 DOUBLING OF NUCLEAR CAPACITY